The private skills registry for your team

 Is this vendor lock-in?
 What if I stop using SkillInvoke?

 No lock-in.
-Your skills are plain Markdown files stored in your own GitHub repo — we never host or own them.
+Your skills are plain Markdown files stored in your own GitHub repo; we never host or own them.
 Pack manifests are YAML.
-If you cancel tomorrow, nothing changes in your repo and the last-synced skills stay on every developer's machine.
-SkillInvoke is a management layer on top of files you already control.
+If you cancel, nothing changes in your repo and previously synced files remain under your control.

 Isn't this just another abstraction layer I don't need?

-SkillInvoke has zero runtime overhead.
-There's no SDK to import, no wrapper around your AI tool, and no process running in the background.
-The CLI is a single Go binary that copies files from your repo to the skills directory — that's it.
-We're closer to a deployment tool than an abstraction layer.
-Your AI tools read the same SKILL.md files they always would; SkillInvoke just makes sure the right ones get to the right machines.
+No. There's no SDK, no wrapper, no background process.
+The CLI is a single binary that copies approved files from your repo to your skills directory — closer to a deployment tool than an abstraction layer.
+Your AI tools read the same SKILL.md files they always would; SkillInvoke just makes sure the right ones reach the right machines.

 Where are my skills actually stored?